Hugo O. Engelmann: Other 1960s papers

 In his paper "A Sociohistorical Perspective for East European Developments" he made his point even more forcefully, "While totalitarianism derives from psychological rigidity, authoritarian rule depends on external enforcement of regulations through power exercise."

 His anthropological views were laid out in "The Activity Bias of Ethnography and the History of Society" (1960).
 Researchers are prone to focus on the physical manifestations of people's activity, such as pottery, tools, or weapons, but ignore their experiential patterns.
 As technology becomes more and more developed researchers all too often conclude that society is increasing in complexity.
 They ignore the possibility that activity expands at expense to experiential intricacy.

 Engelmann's historical perspective was especially evident in "The European Empire: From Charlemagne to the Common Market" (1962).
 The geographic similarity between Charlemagne's Empire and that of the Common Market almost twelve-hundred years later was attributed to similar phases of migration patterns.
 Like the outward expansion of Charlemagne's forces, a similar pattern was noticed in the Common Market.
 Even Charlemagne's capital, Aachen, is a mere 75 miles from NATO headquarters in Brussels.
 Matthew Omolesky, in his 2009 article about the European Union, "Between Rome and Byzantium," cites Engelmann's observation about the geographic similarity between the Common Market and Charlemagne's Empire too.

 A recurring theme in Engelmann's work refers to professional manipulators engaging others in activity for its own sake regardless of its nature or consequences.
 In his last paper, "Science under Siege", he warned of two sorts of religion edging their way into science.
 The first is the supernaturalist view, the sort of view held by Creationists.
-The second is more subtle.
+The second is more subtile.
 It is the naturalist view.
 Advocates of either notion urge us to believe things that cannot be put to the test.
 Whether God created the heavens and the earth in six days or whether there are parallel universes have nothing whatsoever to do with science no matter how gladly true believers would have it so.
 Central to all science is the testable hypothesis.
 If it is not there, we are not talking about science.